Stanford-Online/js-input-samples/qualtrics_grader/README.md

 4. Create a Qualtrics survey along the [method described in the edX documentation](https://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/exercises_tools/qualtrics.html).
   * You will probably want it set up so that it accepts User IDs.
 Adding the uid to the survey URL is something that is handled for you, but you still need to set the "uid" that edx's documentation mentions.
   * Do not create an iframe to embed the survey; we've done that for you.
+5. You've got two options for how to grade things:
-5. On the final page of that survey, include the javascript from the `qualtrics.js` file.
+  * On the final page of that survey, include the javascript from the `qualtrics.js` file.
+This will give students full credit once they're completely done.
+  * Or, in *every problem* on Qualtrics, include the javscript from the `new_qualtrics_script.js` file.
+This will give students credit for each question they answer. **Your survey should be all on one page in this approach**.
 6. Profit!

 ### Customizing Your Qualtrics-Grading Problems ####